molpopgen/fwdpp/doc/md/serialization.md

 Currently, these functions support the following types of simulations:

-* single-locus, single-deme, gamete-based
-* single-locus, multi-deme, gamete-based
-* single-locus, single-deme, individual-based
+* single-locus, single-deme
-* single-locus, multi-deme, individual-based
+* single-locus, multi-deme
-* multi-locus, single-deme, individual-based
+* multi-locus, single-deme

 The type requirements for these functions are: